Resources

 Frequently Asked Questions

 A contractor pay calculator is a handy tool.
 It helps estimate your hourly rate and take-home pay.
-This is done from your annual income goals and expenses.
+This is based on your annual income goals and expenses.
 It also considers taxes and superannuation.
 This saves you from doing complex manual calculations.

 First, set your annual income goal.
 Then, account for business expenses.
 Lastly, think about how many hours you can bill.
 Use these steps to calculate your hourly rate.
 Experts often use a contractor pay calculator.
 It makes these steps much easier.